jacksleight/statamic-distill/README.md

 * **include_source (boolean, false)**
   Whether to include the source value.
 * **still (string)**
-  Which stills to apply, multiple stills can be pipe delimited.
+  Which still to apply, multiple stills can be pipe delimited.
 * **[conditions] (mixed)**
   Any [where conditions](https://statamic.dev/conditions).